-The Heeresgeschichtliches Museum relies heavily on artefacts; many flags, weapons, and other trinkets have been collected from all kinds of skirmishes, from the Turkish sieges in the 17th century all the way up to the Second World War.
+The Heeresgeschichtliches Museum relies heavily on artefacts; many weapons and other trinkets have been collected from all kinds of skirmishes, from the Turkish sieges in the 17th century all the way up to the Second World War.

 The period of Austrofascism and subsequent National Socialism in the 30’s is also dealt with extensively.
 Austria endured many horrors during the Second World War and has had its own peculiar difficulties in dealing with its fallout; the Wien Museum, for example, mysteriously omits from its permanent ‘History of Vienna’ exhibition any mention of the world post-Jugendstil; this uneasiness still pervades.

-In general, the exhibits are far-ranging.
-There are many military vehicles and weapons, some of which – due to their sheer scale – are simply astonishing.
+The variety of exhibits is astonishing.
+There are military vehicles and weapons, canons you could live inside.
 Interestingly, there are also burnt-out tanks, aviation engines shorn of propellers, and other ‘destroyed’ objects, which really highlights the vulnerability of machinery.
 More than anything, this interesting aspect really brings home how people could be mangled when operating it.
 Located close to Hauptbahnhof, this museum is something of a must-see.